welldays/enetproxy/README.md

 Ayyware for gt at this point

+Anyone using or selling "fixed proxy" is a human failure

 ## How to use
 * Does not need separate http server
 * Use HxD or similar to edit "growtopia1.com" and "growtopia2.com" to "localhost" In growtopia binary.